jannekole/slate/source/index.html.md

 All datetime values are in [ISO8601 format](https://en.wikipedia.org/wiki/ISO_8601).

 ## Status codes
 List of status and error codes and their definitions.
-TAULUKKO TÄMÄKIN, katso scraper/mongo_models/exceptions.py

 - `200` – SUCCESS, returns the requested data in JSON format
 - `401` – UNAUTHORIZED, Username and password doesn’t match.
 Check your password or username.